 Looking to join the supply chain?

-The Department’s Major Project Series of events being held across Queensland, is highlighting Queen’s Wharf Brisbane and how to tender for the provision of goods and services on this $3 billion project.
+The Department’s Major Project Series is being held across Queensland, with a focus on Queen’s Wharf Brisbane and how to tender for the provision of goods and services on this $3 billion project.

 Preliminary site investigation works

 A series of preliminary site investigation works will be undertaken between February 2016 and January 2017 within the Queen's Wharf Brisbane precinct.
 The works are to evaluate the ground conditions and topography of the area and to assist the design process.

 Motorists, cyclists and pedestrians are urged to be mindful of any changed conditions and to follow signage.
 Work has been designed to minimise disruption in the area, and will include traffic and pedestrian safety management.
 The preliminary testing will not affect public transport routes.

 Priority Development Area

 The Queen's Wharf Brisbane Priority Development Area (PDA) was declared by Economic Development Queensland on 28 November 2014, to facilitate the planning and delivery of the Queen's Wharf Brisbane Integrated Resort Development and establish the necessary policy environment to support the intended development outcome for the site.